METEOR: Melody-aware Texture-controllable Symbolic Orchestral Music Generation via Transformer VAE: Methods

 \section{Methods}

-In this section, we present METEOR, a Transformer-based VAE for multi-track style transfer with bar-wise and track-wise texture controllability while maintaining melodic fidelity.
+In this section, we introduce \meteor, a Transformer-based VAE model for multi-track re-orchestration with instrumentation controllability, bar- and track-wise texture controllability and melodic fidelity.
+We first present the musical attributes considered for textural controllability, and the technical contributions, particularly the tokenization strategies developed for this task.

-\subsection{Textural attributes}
+\subsection{Textural Attributes}

+\meteor is a model designed for both instrumental and textural style transfer (Figure~\ref{fig:example_generation}).
+Specifically, its textural style transfer function enables the control of various textural attributes.
 We consider two levels of controllability: ``bar-wise'' (\ie all tracks may be influenced by the control attribute) and ``bar- and track-wise'' (\ie each track can be individually controlled at a bar level).
-We select two control attributes for each level.
+We first consider bar-wise control attributes following \cite{wu2023musemorphose}.

-First, the user can select the playing instruments from a subset of 64 instruments among the 127 MIDI instruments defined in~\cite{dong2023mmt}.
-We then consider ``bar-wise'' control attributes which globally affect all the tracks.